samiraj99/Demo/README.md

 # Demo
-Its demo project of GetHub to understand what is gethub?
+Its demo project of GitHub to understand what is github?